Hampshire station

-Hampshire is a station on the Port Authority of Allegheny County's light rail network, located in the Beechview neighborhood of Pittsburgh, Pennsylvania.
+Hampshire station is a station on Pittsburgh Regional Transit's light rail network, located in the Beechview neighborhood of Pittsburgh, Pennsylvania.
 The T travels along former streetcar tracks on Broadway Avenue through the area.
 The inbound stop is located on a small island platform in the middle of the road, while the outbound stop is just a sign, with no platform.
 The station serves a densely populated residential area and also the neighborhood's small but crowded business district.
 It is located in an area where bus service is limited because of the hilly terrain.

-In May 2024, the Federal Transit Administration awarded The T $8 million to construct accessible platforms at ten Red Line stops, including Hampshire.
+In May 2024, the Federal Transit Administration awarded Pittsburgh Regional Transit $8 million to construct accessible platforms at ten Red Line stops, including Hampshire.